Azure/Microsoft-Defender-for-Cloud/Workflow automation/Jira-Service-Management-Request-Connector/readme.md

   --object-id <principalId> \
   --secret-permissions get list
 ```
-You can also use Azure Portal to enable the System‑Assigned Managed Identity abd assign the role (Key Vault Secrets User).
+You can also use Azure Portal to enable the System‑Assigned Managed Identity and assign the role (**Key Vault Secrets User**).
 This role grants permission to read secret contents.
 This is the minimum role needed to retrieve the actual values of secrets stored in the Key Vault.
 ## 4. Secrets Management and set the App Settings

 7. **Import Secrets into Key Vault**